simonmichael/hledger/hledger/doc/addons.m4.md

 ### diff

 [hledger-diff](http://hackage.haskell.org/package/hledger-diff)
-Shows differences in an account's transactions between one journal file and another.
+shows differences in an account's transactions between one journal file and another.

 ### iadd

 [hledger-iadd](http://hackage.haskell.org/package/hledger-iadd)
-A curses-style, more interactive replacement for the [add command](/hledger.html#add).
+is a curses-style, more interactive replacement for the [add command](/hledger.html#add).

 ### interest

 [hledger-interest](http://hackage.haskell.org/package/hledger-interest)
-Generates interest transactions for an account according to various schemes.
+generates interest transactions for an account according to various schemes.

 ### irr
 [hledger-irr](http://hackage.haskell.org/package/hledger-irr)
-Calculates the internal rate of return of an investment account.
+calculates the internal rate of return of an investment account.

 ## Experimental add-ons